 Let’s go on to backtest some double down trading strategies with specific trading rules and settings.

 Double down – mean reversion trading strategy

-As mentioned above, a double down strategy might work very well in assets that tend to revert to the mean.
-Stocks are such an asset and mean reversion has worked very well for about three decades.
+As mentioned above, a double down strategy might work well in assets that tend to revert to the mean.
+Stocks are such an asset; mean reversion has worked well for about three decades.

 Let’s make the following backtest on SPY (the ETF tracking S&P 500 – the oldest ETF still trading):

 - We go long at the close when the 2-day RSI indicator crosses below 25.